marquesjr/ComfyUI-Docker-CUDA-preloaded/README.md

 docker compose build
 ```

-Now, pay attention to [init_models.sh](init_models.sh).
+Now, pay attention to [init_models.sh](init_script/init_models.sh).
 It is an entrypoint script for this docker container.
 It means it will run every time the container loads.
 It's function is to download many famous models, so we don't have to manually hunt for them (contributions are welcome).

 Problem is, if you download everything, be prepared to wait for a VERY LONG TIME and see **250GB** of your hard-drive be eaten up.
 Yes, the models are HUGE, some of them have 25GB or more.

 Yes, if you are serious, this shouldn't be a problem.
-But if you don't want all of those, you can edit the init_models.sh and remove the ones you don't need, then re-build the image.
+But if you don't want all of those, you can edit the [models.conf](models.conf) and remove (remove, not comment out) the ones you don't need, then re-build the image.

 If you're ok, just run: